-Bath is within easy reach of Southampton with a picturesque route via Salisbury.
-An 8 hour 'Day' trip will allow plenty of time for exploring this beautiful city before returning to your cruise terminal.
+Bath is within easy reach with Southampton Cruise Tours with a picturesque, up to, 2 hour route via Salisbury.
+An 8 hour 'Day' trip will allow a four hour visit, plenty of time, for exploring this beautiful city before returning to your cruise terminal.

 Ideal on foot with numerous signposts to help you find all the attractions and maps to plan your day.
 All are within easy walking distance from the city centre and central car parks.

 Parking in a central car park your Southampton Cruise Tour personal driver will accompany you on a short walk to the pedestrianised area and visitor attraction hub.
 Pick up a free tourist guide with map and information.